• Skip to primary navigation

 Hundreds and Thousands Biscuits with Marshmallow - Pihikete Rau Me Ngā Mano Me Te Māngohe

-Hundred and Thousands cookies with a marshmallow filling!
+Hundred and Thousands cookies sandwiched together with a raspberry marshmallow.

 Servings 15 biscuit sandwiches